WayneDW/WayneDW.github.io/_posts/2025-07-13-masked-diffusion.md

 \end{bmatrix}=\mathbf{e_m\cdot 1^\intercal - I},
 \end{align}$$

-where the bottom-right **0** corresponds to the absorbing [MASK] token, which remains unchanged once reached.
-The diagonal entries (–1) define the rates at which non-mask tokens independently transition to [MASK].
+where the bottom-right 0 denotes the absorbing [MASK] token, which remains unchanged once reached, and the –1 diagonals set transition rates from non-mask tokens.

 In practice, we can implement the process via Euler steps, which approximates Eq.\eqref{D3PM} as follows